Restrictive Covenants relating to freehold land

 Literally a "restrictive covenant" is any agreement in which one of the parties agrees not to do something, but the phrase tends to be used in particular in the context of land law and this article is about "restrictive covenants" relating to freehold land in England and Wales.

-If a landowner A sells part of his land to someone else B, the deed ("conveyance" or "transfer") giving B ownership of the land may contain a covenant that B will not do certain things on that land.
-For example A may wish to protect his privacy by means of a covenant that B will not erect buildings over a certain size within a certain distance of the boundary, or there may be restrictions on windows on a certain face over a certain height.
-As well as protecting privacy, A may wish to maintain the existing character of the area, for example by means of a covenant restricting the use of the land to residential purposes.
+When landowner A sells part of their land to someone else B, the deed ("conveyance" or "transfer") giving B ownership of the land may contain a covenant that B will not do certain things on that land.
+For example A may wish to protect their privacy by means of a covenant that B will not erect buildings over a certain size within a certain distance of the boundary, or there may be restrictions on windows on a certain face over a certain height.
+As well as protecting privacy, A may wish to maintain what they see as the character of the area, for example by means of a covenant restricting the use of land B to a "single dwellinghouse".

 The above explanation of the law is only an overview and in order to be reasonably concise I have had to leave some details out - details which are likely to affect what the law would say about your own situation.
 So please do not rely on the above but contact me for advice

 This page was lasted updated in June 2023 Disclaimer